janwilmake/multipart-formdata-stream-js/README.md

 - Port from https://github.com/ssttevee/js-multipart-parser/tree/master into JS so its easier to work with in vanilla JS but still works fine in Typescript as well
 - Claude helped me make this
 - https://github.com/umdjs/umd
+- https://x.com/zplesiv for giving me the insight to go with Multipart FormData, not with JSON Sequences, for UIT.